Crimson Quill’s Appraisal #596

 “You are my sons, my dear sons.
 You live inside me now.
 I’ll carry you wherever I go.”

-Having now returned to Vietnam for a war record-equalling fourth stint with Platoon, there is no longer any question in my mind that The Thin Red Line is the marginally more memorable overall movie.
-Let’s not get this twisted, Stone’s film is a bona fide masterpiece, and has lost none of its lustre in the thirty years since its release.
+Having now returned to Vietnam for a war record-equaling fourth stint with Platoon, there is no longer any question in my mind that The Thin Red Line is the marginally more memorable overall movie.
+Let’s not get this twisted, Stone’s film is a bona fide masterpiece, and has lost none of its luster in the thirty years since its release.
 That said, Malick’s magnum opus eclipses it by reaching that much deeper into the human spirit and taking the time to flirt with mother nature while it’s at it, thus adding an additional layer of investment to a final product which is polished to within an inch of its life but without feeling overly manufactured or the slightest bit cold.
 I’m with Martin Scorsese on this one as he once named it the second best motion picture of the nineties and I’m hard pushed to argue the toss as it is all that and a fair few bags of chips besides.
 Be advised that this isn’t for everyone and some may consider Malick’s approach too avant-garde and little more than a ploy to tug at those heartstrings.
 For the rest of us, it’s one war that is as effortlessly prepossessing as it is downright ugly.

 Crimson Quill’s Judgement: 10/10